inesalves44/minishell/README.md

 8. Error Handling: Implement error handling to display appropriate error messages for invalid commands or other errors that may occur during execution.

 ## 3. The Project
-To implement this project well we needed to create a few key elements: a lexer, a parser, an expander, a treatement for redirection and for commands.
+To implement this project well we needed to create a few key elements: a lexer, a parser, an expander, a treatement for redirection and for commands/pipes.

 ### 3.1 The Lexer
 The lexer plays a crucial role in parsing the received string by separating it into tokens for future use.
 In our implementation, we utilize a doubly linked list as our lexer, effectively dividing the string into tokens.